samcofer/sol-eng-docker/cluster/ssh-server/README.md

 ## To Do ##

 - Add rsyslogd to the mix with `apt-get install -y rsyslog`.
 It is executed with `rsyslogd`, but can probably be called from [`supervisord.conf`](./supervisord.conf) somehow, as well.
+- Add `ssh-keyscan -H ssh-server >> /etc/ssh/ssh_known_hosts` to entrypoint scripts for clients... presuming that the SSH service is up and healthy... which probably should have its own health-check, to be honest...